 The collar is sound activated, so when your dog barks the collar bursts a spray of citronella into the air.
 It is not harmful to you or your dog.
 The smell is unpleasant and the sound of the spray stops your dog from barking.

 The collar can be overly sensitive, so it was recommended to me to place a piece of duck tape over the microphone.

+P.S.
 Do you have a dog that barks excessively?
 How are some of the ways you’ve been able to stop your dog from barking?
-Any tips for your fellow dog lovers?
-Please share with the Rescue Dogs 101 community by leaving a comment below…
+Please share and tips with our Rescue Dogs 101 community by leaving a comment below…